-Here's one that should find its way onto the fridge door of any teacher thinking about a career move.
-Our resident teacher recruitment guru, ALAN JERMAINE of Black Cat, is back to help take nerves out of the interview equation.
+CAREER DEVELOPMENT 3 Here's one that should find its way onto the fridge door of any teacher thinking about a career move.

+ALAN JERMAINE of KEA Education, is back to help take nerves out of the interview equation.

-The second section of the second seco your documentation (see Education Gazette 24 March 2014) and you win the job through interviewing well and obviously, better than the others.
+You get to an interview through the quality of your documentation and you win the job through interviewing well and obviously, better than the others.

 Successful applicants have usually spent time developing and enhancing their curriculum vitae but they also spend time preparing for their interview.
-People who miss out at interview may well find that their lack of success relates guite directly to their lack of preparation for the big event.
+People who miss out at interview may well find that their lack of success relates quite directly to their lack of preparation for the big event.
 It is very common for people to be nervous when being interviewed.

 Applicants who have done their preparation for their interview soon lose their nervousness and immerse themselves in the situation - perhaps even revelling in it.
 People who lack self-confidence and who don't prepare for an interview may display nervousness for the entire interview.
 So the question is, "what's the best way to go about preparing for an interview?"